 Rich and creamy Country Ham and Potato Bake is pure southern comfort food.
-Delicious chunks of ham, bathed in a rich cream sauce under a melted layer of cheese is great for brunch or dinner, and this recipe can be made ahead!
+Delicious chunks of ham and tender potatoes bathed in a rich cream sauce under a melted layer of cheese is great for brunch or dinner, and this recipe can be made ahead!

 For a lot of people, one of the best things about making a huge smoked ham are the slew of leftovers.
 That is not a word that gets used often in this house!
-That salty, smoky goodness is something that the guys and I could eat everyday.
+Salty, smoky cooked ham goodness is something that the guys and I could eat everyday.

 This site may contain affiliate links to products.
 We may receive a commission for purchases made through these links, which helps to keep this content free.

 HOW TO MAKE COUNTRY HAM AND POTATO BAKE

 This recipe is great for using up that leftover ham, or any cooked ham.
 With tons of gooey cheese and tender potatoes, this dish is at the top of our list for favorite leftover ham recipes!

 - Butter – we use unsalted butter for our recipes, so WE control the salt.